OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 That is, tracking the position of the largest element and performing one swap to put it into place is a far better optimization to Bubble Sort than tracking the position of the last swap seen.
+Though, perhaps surprisingly, this is not true in Python.
-The table also shows that Selection Sort is faster in the average case than Insertion Sort when implemented in Python.
+On the other hand, the table also shows that Selection Sort is faster in the average case than un-optimized Insertion Sort when implemented in Java in its interpreted form.
-Evidently, the cost to swap is high for Python.
+Evidently, the cost to swap is high in this situation.

 Our original Selection Sort implementation is written to make a call to ``swap`` even if the current record is already in its correct